Investigating and Modeling the Dynamics of Long Ties: Conclusion

 \subsection{Data description}

 \

 In our study, we use a nationwide call detail record dataset.
 Users' private information has been anonymized and thus we are unable to identify them.
-This data provider is a company that functions as the main service provider for most of the mobile phone users in an European region.
+This data provider is a company that functions as the main service provider for most of the mobile phone users in a European region.
 The time period covered by the data starts from Jan.
 2015 to Dec.
 2016.
-In the dataset, we retrieve the total number of calls, text, as well as the duration of calls between any two people in each month.
+In the dataset, we retrieve the total number of calls, texts, as well as the duration of calls between any two people in each month.
+See Supplementary Note 1 for more details.

 We establish a temporal social network with the dataset.
-We consider discrete time steps (or phases): for each phase, we construct a ``snapshot'' of the network, where the node indicates a user and edge represents the interaction between two users.
+We consider discrete time steps (or phases): for each phase, we construct a ``snapshot'' of the network, where the node indicates a user and the edge represents the interaction between two users.
 A key question is how we determine the length of the time window of each phase.
-In our main results, we treat every four months as a phase.
-In \textit{SI}, we also use one month or six months to verify the robustness of our results.
+In our main results, we treat every three months as a phase.
+In Supplementary Note 2, we also use one month or six months to verify the robustness of our results.

 To maintain a temporal network where the node set is stable and the global network structure does not change dramatically with the dynamics of a few nodes, we only consider the interactions among users who have at least one call or text in every phase.
 We construct a temporal directed network with 45,192 nodes and 385,533 edges on average for each phase.